-This is a common cause of vision problems in old age.
+This is a common cause of vision issues that mostly is related to aging.
 Age-related macular degeneration (AMD) is an alteration (degeneration) at the center of the retina (the macula).
 There is a dry form and a wet form of the disease.
 In the dry form the loss of vision usually happens relatively slowly.
 This form is generally less severe, but unfortunately no effective treatment has yet been found.
 In the wet form of AMD there is a sudden accumulation of fluid, causing the center of the retina to swell.
 This produces a rapid and marked worsening of vision and distorted perception of images.
 If detected early enough, this form can be treated with injections directly into the eye.
 AMD doesn’t usually lead to total blindness, but over time it can restrict vision so much that it is no longer possible to read, for example.
 Here too, regular eye examinations in advanced years help to detect the disease at an early stage and, if the dry form transitions to wet AMD, it can be treated immediately.
 This treatment is provided at the ophthalmological day hospital in St. Jakob-Strasse in Muttenz and in the Aquila tower near the railway station in Pratteln.
-Get in touch with our specialists at the Augenzentrum Muttenz-Pratteln ophthalmological center if you need assistance.

 Diabetes mellitus alters the flow of blood and the metabolism in the tiny blood vessels that supply the retina.
 This results in a poor supply of oxygen (ischaemia) and the formation of new blood vessels with bleeding and swelling/edema.
 In advanced cases this can result in detachment of the retina, problems with pressure inside the eye and even blindness.